dhivakar-70/tnsdc-genAI/README.md

 - `README.md`: Overview of the project, including problem statement, solution approach, and implementation steps.
 - `data/`: Directory for storing the MNIST dataset or other relevant data.
 - `src/`: Source code directory containing Python scripts for data preprocessing, model implementation, training, and evaluation.
-- `results/`: Directory for storing generated images and evaluation results.
-- `requirements.txt`: File specifying dependencies required to run the project.

 ## Usage
 1. Clone the repository to your local machine.